pynnex

 Worker Threads

-For background work, PynneX provides a @nx_with_worker decorator that:
+For background work, PynneX provides a @nx_with_worker(alias @with_worker) decorator that:

 ** Worker Example **

-from pynnex import with_worker, signal
+from pynnex import with_worker, emitter

 @with_worker